aolle/aolle.github.io/_posts/2023-02-01-I2C-signal-reversing.md

 title: "Reverse engineering I2C signals: How to decode and analyze data"
 ---

-In this post, I'm going to discuss reverse engineering of signals, focusing on a fictional scenario that could be part of a Capture The Flag (CTF) exercise.
-As I couldn't find any open references about that concrete scenario, there won't be any spoilers or references here.

-The main goal is to explain the process, logic, reconnaissance, and steps involved in achieving the objective while having fun.
+In this post, I'll delve into the art of reverse engineering signals, using a hypothetical scenario as an example.
+While I can't divulge any details about the specific situation, I hope to provide insights that will be useful for those interested in signal analysis and reverse engineering.
+So, let's get started!

 # Introduction and prior knowledge